 This is not an exhaustive list by any means, there are lots more potential reasons that someone feels the urge to stim in a harmful way.

-REMOVE THE REASON, ADD SUPPORTS or REPLACE THE STIM
+STEP 4: REMOVE THE REASON, ADD SUPPORTS, REPLACE THE STIM

 Removing the reason for the stim seems like a no-brainer solution, but it’s only an option when you know what that reason is.
 You also need to know when and where and how it happens, and have some control over stopping or avoiding or removing it.
 The reason might be hard to pinpoint or something intangible, and there are a lot of things you just can’t control like the fire alarm going off unexpectedly or illness or whether the student goes to class.
 So removing the reason isn’t always going to be the answer.